Improved Scaling Laws via Weak-to-Strong Generalization in Random Feature Ridge Regression: Conclusion

 \section{Conclusion}

 In this paper, we show that, in random feature ridge regression, a student trained on labels generated via a teacher can attain a scaling law which is more favorable than that of the teacher itself.
 This demonstrates the benefit of proper regularization and over-parameterization in the context of weak-to-strong generalization, since the same claim does not hold for ridgeless linear regression \cite{emrullah2025high}.
 We obtain this result through the derivation of a novel deterministic equivalent for the excess test error of the student after a two-stage learning procedure.
-In contrast with deterministic equivalents obtained in earlier work \cite{defilippis2024dimension,misiakiewicz2024non}, our derivation is made challenging by the necessity to handle two sources of randomness (from both the student and the teacher), and we expect the analysis carried out in this paper to be applicable to various problems in high-dimensional statistics involving multiple data sources, including distribution shift \cite{patil2024optimal,mallinar2024minimumnorm} and transfer learning \cite{yang2020precise, song2024generalization}.
+In contrast with deterministic equivalents obtained in earlier work \cite{defilippis2024dimension,misiakiewicz2024non}, our derivation is made challenging by the necessity to handle two sources of randomness (from both the student and the teacher), and we expect the analysis carried out in this paper to be applicable to various problems in high-dimensional statistics involving multiple data sources, including distribution shift \cite{patil2024optimal,mallinar2024minimumnorm} and transfer learning \cite{yang2020precise, song2024generalization}. { We conclude by noting that our framework is better suited to handle ridge regression, and it does not directly capture the effect of early stopping in W2SG, despite the high-level connection between early stopping and regularization \citep{raskutti2014early}.
+We consider this an interesting future direction. }